lab1092/blender-manual_ja/manual/physics/particles/emission.rst

 .. tip:: Your mesh must be watertight to emit particles from the volume.

-   Some modifiers like :guilabel:`Edge Split` break up the surface, in which case volume emission will not work correctly!
+   Some modifiers like *Edge Split* break up the surface, in which case volume emission will not work correctly!